 The Rush Hour Series at the Calgary Philharmonic has a fun, educational component added to its format.
 Tweet Seats offers a real-time interactive discussion that audience members can engage with on Twitter, with live tweets carefully curated to facilitate information about the pieces.
 Rush Hour programmes are one hour in length and give you the option to skip ‘rush hour’ in the city and take in a live performance instead.

 What to expect at a Rush Hour concert

 Rush Hour is short

-We’re presenting a one-hour abbreviated version of a concert.
-That means you can get the full orchestral experience in time for your dinner reservation.
+These concerts are one-hour in length with no intermission.
+That means you can get the orchestral experience in time for your dinner reservation.

 The concert starts early

 Unwind right after your hectic workday is over.
 The concert starts at 6:30PM.

 Happy Hour starts at 5:30PM in the lobby of the Jack Singer Concert Hall, featuring a different drink special at each concert.

 Informative tweets are timed with important points in the music, so you’ll know whats going on by following along in the concert hall.
 You can even ask @CPORush a question and CPO staff will answer.
 Use #calgaryphil to join the conversation!

 With tickets at $30, you can enjoy the Calgary Philharmonic Orchestra without breaking the bank.